mpdairy/posh/README.md

           '[?p :person/group ?g]
           '[?g :group/sort-by :person/age]]}])
 ```
+That's pretty verbose.
 Of course, you can generate the matching patterns and queries
 programatically.

 (You should notice here that `'[?p :person/group ?g]` follows